artmg/lubuild/help/use/markdown.md

 	* author has PPA for Ubuntu (and Arm builds for Pi)
 		* ppa:pbek/qownnotes
 	* based on author's own Qt Widget qmarkdowntextedit
+* Joplin ?
+	* sometimes mentioned as a competitor to QOwnNotes
+	* has many different sync providers
+	* includes Android client
+	* but does it **simply edit** markdown files?
 * CuteMarkEd
 	* Qt and C++
 	* commits have waned drastically in past year